orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 <br/>

-4. Commission to Node Operators, and RPL Inflation to Node Operators will scale down to zero as Rocket Pool approaches soft limit of 22% market share, and hard limit of 33% market share.
+4. Commission to Node Operators, and RPL Inflation to Node Operators will scale down to zero as Rocket Pool approaches its hard limit of market share (22%).
+Yield paid to rETH holders will scale down to zero as Rocket Pool passes its soft limit of market share (16%) and approaches its hard limit of market share (22%).
 See [Market Share Based Variable Adjustment](#market-share-based-variable-adjustment) for more details

 <br/>